-Our total current assets, cash and working capital were approximately \$8.3, \$7.6 and \$6.2 million, respectively, at June 30, 2014.
-We estimate that, after including the \$10 million received from Baxter in January 2014, we have enough cash on hand to fund our current business plan to the middle of the first quarter of 2015.
+Our total current assets, cash and working capital were approximately \$5.4, \$4.8 and \$3.3 million, respectively, at September 30, 2014.
+We estimate that we have enough cash on hand to fund our current business plan to the middle of the first quarter of 2015.
 We will need to raise additional working capital either through equity or debt or a combination of equity and debt during 2014 to continue our current business plan.

-Our recurring operating losses, past liquidity issues and indebtedness raise substantial doubt about our ability to continue as a going concern beyond the first quarter of 2015.
+Our recurring operating losses and past liquidity issues raise substantial doubt about our ability to continue as a going concern beyond the middle of the first quarter of 2015.
 Our ability to continue as a going concern and the appropriateness of using the going concern basis of accounting depends upon, among other things, our ability to generate sufficient cash from operations and financing sources to meet our obligations.
 There can be no assurance that we will be able to generate positive cash flows from operations.
 Further, there can be no assurance that we will be able to obtain additional financing or that, even if we do obtain additional financing, it will be on terms that allow us to continue to fund our current business plan.